-Analyze results in the R console and Data View tool windows.
+Analyze results in the R console and R Tools windows.

 The R console launches and displays the execution results sent to the standard output.
-PyCharm also opens the R Graphics window if the script renders any visual content.
+PyCharm also opens the Plots tab of the R Tools window if the script renders any visual content.

 The Variables tab of the R console helps you analyze the values of the variables during script execution.
 The icon on the left of each variable indicates its type:

-Click a View link to preview the array value in the popup and a View Table link to preview data in the Table View tool window.
+Click a View link to preview the array value in the popup and a View Table link to preview data as a table in the editor.

 Debug an R script